hudou95/hudou95.github.io/_pages/includes/others.md

     - Engineering Applications of Artificial Intelligence (EAAI)
     - IEEE Transactions on Multimedia (TMM)
     - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
-    - Transactions on Mobile Computing (TMC)
+    - IEEE Transactions on Mobile Computing (TMC)